 There are as many ways of grieving as there are variations in people and their relationships.

 We want to make sure it isn’t a lonely journey.
 We want you to have someone to talk with who understands.
-For nearly 20 years Swedish Edmonds has offered grief support to our community.
-Swedish Edmonds is currently offering a unique program of grief support with our trained peer volunteers.
+For nearly 20 years Swedish has offered grief support to our community.
+Swedish is currently offering a unique program of grief support with our trained peer volunteers.
 In our programs, we focus on two of the most effective ways to assist grieving people: education about grief and support.

 For those who would appreciate additional education and support we offer two different series.

 For those who knew their loved one was dying, we offer the Journey series.
-This series provides expanded information about coping skills, self-care strategies and current grief research.
-It also explores how grief can affect a family, the importance of understanding and feeling our feelings, learning about journaling, and an opportunity to create a project (of your choosing) that focuses on the life and beloved qualities of your loved one.
+This six-week series provides expanded information about coping skills, self-care strategies and current grief research.
+It also explores how grief can affect a family, the importance of understanding and feeling our feelings, learning about journaling, and an opportunity to create a project (of your choosing) that focuses on the life and qualities of your loved one.

-Traumatic Loss is for those whose loved one died without warning, traumatically or by suicide.
-This series requires an intake interview.
+Traumatic or Suicide Loss is for those whose loved one died without warning – traumatically or by suicide.
+This eight-week series requires an intake interview.
 These losses have so many unique qualities.
-Generally, the course includes learning about trauma and/or suicide and how sudden loss affects a grief journey.
-We also share information about helpful coping strategies (like writing, art and other creative endeavors) and understanding our many feelings.
-Participants of this series are invited to create a project with a focus on the life and beloved qualities of your loved one.
+Generally, the course includes learning about trauma and suicide, and how sudden loss affects a grief journey.
+We also share information about helpful coping strategies like writing, art and other creative endeavors, and understanding our many feelings.
+Participants of this series are invited to create a project with a focus on the life and qualities of your loved one.

 Call us for an intake interview, and we’ll suggest a plan that meets your specific needs and reserve your place.
 Call 425-640-4404 or send us an email with your phone number included.